PritamChakrabortyShuvo/Docker/Docker-Fundamentals-and-Advanced-Techniques.md

 ```/usr/share/nginx/html``` is the path in the container where the directory is mounted.

-Bind mounts provide a powerful and flexible way to share data between the host and Docker containers, making them ideal for development, testing, and situations where you need persistent and accessible storage.
+Bind mounts provide a powerful and flexible way to **share data between the host and Docker containers**, making them ideal for development, testing, and situations where you need persistent and accessible storage.

 # Docker Namespace